ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 The SSL Gateway is a gateway that allows a customer to activate filtering functions to allow their own users to connect to their infrastructure through Internet network.

-It also offers a Firewall/NAT service that you can configure using 'iptable', a certificate to secure the connection, a ProxyPass, monitoring, an SFTP server and an antivirus script with daily/updated scan.
+It also offers a Firewall/NAT service that you can configure using 'iptable', a certificate to secure the connection, a ProxyPass, monitoring, an SFTP server and an antivirus script with daily scans/updates.

 ### 9.2.2 Private Gateway

 The Private Gateway is an option available on a Private Cloud service and activated by default on a SecNumCloud qualified infrastructure.
 It allows the customer to manage access to their infrastructure via a private IP (vSphere interface, vScope, etc.).

 Once deployed, the Private Gateway acts as a proxy to access the infrastructure from the vRack network.
 All the rules established in SSL Gateway (iptable) will be copied to the Private Gateway for filtering.
 Access via public IPs will be disabled and the Private Cloud domain will only be accessible via this Gateway.

 The procedure for enabling Private Gateway is available here: [Activate the Private Gateway](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/private_gateway).